Your child’s vision is one of the most crucial factors in early development.

-Below are some of the most common problems that affect children’s eyes.
-If you think your child may have an eye problem, contact us at 910.763.3601 for a full evaluation with our pediatric ophthalmologist, Dr. Shipley, MD, FAAP.
+If you think your child may have an eye problem, it’s imperative that a full vision eye exam take place with a pediatric ophthalmologist.
 Early detection and treatment in children can help prevent lifelong vision loss.
+Some common vision problems among children include:

 Lazy eye, or amblyopia, is poor vision in an eye that did not develop normal sight during early childhood.
 Although it is preventable, it can only be corrected if it is treated during childhood.
 If not treated early, amblyopia can lead to permanent vision loss in adulthood.
 Children with a family history of lazy eye should be checked as early as possible.